 This small Battersea patio forms a 25-square-metre rectangle, yet contains a multitude of thoughtfully placed artworks compiled by our client.
 Organising this collection in such a confined space required imaginative design solutions, amid integral minimalist ambience.
 To create more room, we designed and built a trio of vertical bays inset into the extended boundary wall, while further sculpture is displayed in a fish pond and across patio surfaces.
-This outdoor gallery flows intimately into the house, where a matrix of indoor art is featured throughout the entire residence.
+This outdoor gallery flows intimately into the house, where a matrix of indoor art is featured throughout the residence, alongside a highly bespoke garden.

 This courtyard garden on the Dorset coast displays a myriad of sculptural plants in a warm south-facing aspect.
 With the courtyard designed as an outdoor gallery, and the client's penchant for eclectic artefacts, we placed sculpture behind the arched bay which frames the back elevation.
 The architect client accumulated an anthology of maritime objects, ornaments and personal objets d'art, reminiscent of local seaside folklore, extending our initial courtyard garden ideas.

 For the top penthouse at Kings Chelsea, we commissioned an artist to carve an original sculpture, utilising reclaimed Portland stone.
 With the carving 1-metre tall, a plinth equal in height forms human scale, which balances the artwork, and produces a memorable focal point.
 The material's natural hues reflect and amplify light in this north-facing rooftop, as the Hug sculpture radiates mellow ambience.